“Creative people are flaky.”

 To avoid running late, I started putting my phone away in my purse about 15 minutes before I have to be out the door — and I don’t look at it, even if it tries to charm me with a cute beep noise.

-Then I decided to adapt the concept for work, because it’s distressing when you miss out on prime productive time because you were looking at something less important.
+Then I decided to adapt the concept for meeting deadlines at work, because it’s distressing when you miss out on prime productive time because you were looking at something less important.

 When you know you’ll be disappointed if you don’t finish a task in a timely manner, put your phone in a drawer or another room.